 Down the hall came the wife.
 She was glorious, burning.
 She didn't know yet that her husband was dead.
 That's what gave her such power over us.
 The doctor took her into a room with a desk at the end of the hall, and from under the closed door a slab of brilliance radiated as if, by some stupendous process, diamonds were being incinerated in there.
 What a pair of lungs!
 She shriek as I imagined an eagle would shriek.
 It felt wonderful to be alive to hear it!
 I've gone looking for that feeling everywhere.

-Denis Johnson was both that astonishing shriek and its devoted seeker in one, and all we had to do was go to our nearest bookshelf to find it—lucky us.
+Denis Johnson was both that astonishing sound and its devoted seeker in one, and all we had to do was go to our nearest bookshelf to find it—lucky us.

 And yet, instead of stopping just there, or nearly there, Johnson has the audacity to jump ahead a couple years to deliver yet another unforgettable scene, in another hospital.
 We get FH's memory of detox and wigging out—hallucinations conveyed with poetic beauty and strangeness—followed by a veering turn, a spit in the face: "And you, you ridiculous people, you expect me to help you?"